SantiagoTorres/bg_daemon/README.md

-It is possible that sometimes the fetcher fails (e.g., a 404, server is overloaded, you lost connection, etc.), instead of failing silently, the daemon can wait "slack" amount of time and retry up to "retires" times.
+It is possible that sometimes the fetcher fails (e.g., a 404, server is overloaded, you lost connection, etc.), instead of failing silently, the daemon can wait "slack" amount of time and retry up to "retries" times.

-You can set slack to a low number to make it wait less between retries and increase the number of retries if needed. *I'd advice to leave it in the default values*.
+You can set slack to a low number to make it wait less between retries and increase the number of retries if needed. *I'd advise you to leave it in the default values*.

 #### Target